boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 - Who can trigger our command
 - What events should be triggered

-For now, we will set the `authorize` configuration to `all`, so anyone can trigger it.
+For the first part, we will let anyone to trigger it.
+To do so, configure the `authorize` command option to `"all"` (yes, between quotes, it is a string).
+If you cannot find it, it is right after the `@Command` decorator.

 Additionally, the current `CreatePost` command will not trigger any event, so we will have to come back later to set the event that this command will fire up.
 This is done in the `handle` method of the command class.
 Leave it as it is for now.